publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVIII/ch601/m__us_usc_t49_s60101.md

 >     “(f)  __Pipeline Integrity Program__  __.—__

 >     Of the amounts available in the Oil Spill Liability Trust Fund established by section 9509 of the Internal Revenue Code of 1986 ([26 U.S.C.
-9509][/us/usc/t26/s9509]), $3,000,000 shall be transferred to the Secretary of Transportation, as provided in appropriation Acts, to carry out programs for detection, prevention, and mitigation of oil spills for each of the fiscal years 2012 through 2015.
+9509][/us/usc/t26/s9509]), $3,000,000 shall be transferred to the Secretary of Transportation, as provided in appropriation Acts, to carry out programs for detection, prevention, and mitigation of oil spills for each of the fiscal years 2016 through 2019.

 >     “(g)  __Participating Agencies Defined__  __.—__

->     In this section, the term ‘participating agencies’ means the Department of Transportation, the Department of Energy, and the National Institute of Standards and Technology.”
+>     In this section, the term ‘participating agencies’ means the Department of Transportation, the Department of Energy, and the National Institute of Standards and Technology.

+>     “(h)  __Independent Experts__  __.—__

+>     Not later than 180 days after the date of enactment of the PIPES Act of 2016 \[June 22, 2016\], the Secretary shall—

+>         “(1) implement processes and procedures to ensure that activities listed under subsection (c), to the greatest extent practicable, produce results that are peer-reviewed by independent experts and not by persons or entities that have a financial interest in the pipeline, petroleum, or natural gas industries, or that would be directly impacted by the results of the projects; and

+>         “(2) submit to the Committee on Transportation and Infrastructure, the Committee on Energy and Commerce, and the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report describing the processes and procedures implemented under paragraph (1).

+>     “(i)  __Conflict of Interest__  __.—__

+>     The Secretary shall take all practical steps to ensure that each recipient of an agreement under this section discloses in writing to the Secretary any conflict of interest on a research and development project carried out under this section, and includes any such disclosure as part of the final deliverable pursuant to such agreement.
+The Secretary may not make an award under this section directly to a pipeline owner or operator that is regulated by the Pipeline and Hazardous Materials Safety Administration or a State-certified regulatory authority if there is a conflict of interest relating to such owner or operator.”

  __Definitions__